woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 == Description ==

-Offer bulk discounts in Product Bundles by mapping bundled product quantities (range or single value) to discount values.
+Offer bulk discounts in Product Bundles by associating bundled product quantities (range or single value) with discount values.